Galink Logo

 • Familiarity gained by treating smaller incidents as real incidents

-Major incidents often fail because teams have to collaborate for the first time under intense pressure.
-Advance coordination helped reduce this risk.
+Major incidents often fail because teams must collaborate for the first time under intense pressure.
+Prior coordination helped reduce this risk.

-Vulnerabilities reported by clients were treated as incidents, followed by tracking until resolution.
-More limited events (for example, stolen devices or notification obligations specific to certain countries) were managed through the same channels used later on a larger scale.
+Vulnerabilities reported by customers were treated as incidents, tracked from opening to resolution.
+More limited events (for example, stolen devices or notification obligations specific to certain countries) were managed through the same channels that were later used at scale.

-This created reproducible reflexes: who to call, how to escalate, and how to coordinate legal and communications.
+This helped create repeatable muscle memory: who to call, how to escalate, and how to coordinate legal and communications.

-The discovery occurred abruptly on December 12, with about 24 hours to prepare for a public exposure.
-The response worked due to a clear separation of responsibilities:
+The discovery occurred abruptly on December 12, with about 24 hours to prepare for public exposure.
+The response worked thanks to a clear separation of responsibilities:

 • Communication: led by the marketing team

-• Legal: handled by the legal department, including exchanges with law enforcement
+• Legal: managed by the legal department, including exchanges with law enforcement

-• Engineering: focused on the compromise of the build process
+• Engineering: focused on the build process compromise

 • IT: focused on entry vectors and instrumentation

-External crisis coordination helped facilitate meetings, organize workstreams, and maintain execution.
-The speed of action relied on trust granted to the leaders of each workstream, rather than on constant questioning.
+An external crisis coordination team helped facilitate meetings, organize workstreams, and keep execution on track.
+Speed of action relied on trusting the leaders of each workstream, rather than constant second-guessing.

-In a crisis of this magnitude, the CEO took the lead, as the company itself was at stake.
+In a crisis of this scale, the CEO took the lead, as the company itself was at stake.

-Crisis management and coordination of the incident response team were led by the law firm DLA Piper.
-Given the scale and impact of the attack, it was essential to rely on external experts with the necessary experience and reflexes, especially to coordinate exchanges with authorities (FBI, NSA) and various governments.
+Crisis management and the coordination of the incident response team were led by the law firm DLA Piper.
+Given the scale and impact of the attack, it was essential to rely on external experts with the necessary experience and instincts, particularly to coordinate exchanges with authorities (FBI, NSA) and different governments.

 Tim's role then evolved into: